Osmani Urrutia: International experience

 During the 2005 World Cup of Baseball, Urrutia hit for a .387 average with five runs batted in (RBI) and 12 hits in 31 at-bats.
-During the 2006 World Baseball Classic, Urrutia batted .387 with one home run and seven RBIs in eight games, leading team Cuba to the championship game, where they lost 10-6 to Japan.
+During the 2006 World Baseball Classic, Urrutia batted .387 with one home run and seven RBI in eight games, leading team Cuba to the championship game, where they lost 10–6 to Japan.

+Personal life

+Urrutia's nephew, Henry, played in Major League Baseball for the Baltimore Orioles.